lnishan/awesome-competitive-programming/README.md

 It is advised that you write your own ones before looking at others'.

 - [CodeLibrary](http://www.codelibrary.ml/), by Andrey Naumenko (indy256)
-This site contains a large amount of implementations for algorithms and data structures in Java and C++.
+This site contains a large collection of implementations for algorithms and data structures in Java and C++.
 You may also visit his [GitHub Repository](https://github.com/indy256/codelibrary).
 - [Stanford University ACM Team Notebook (2014-15)](http://stanford.edu/~liszt90/acm/notebook.html)
 Stanford's team notebook is well maintained and the codes within are high-quality.
 - [bobogei81123/bcw_codebook](https://github.com/bobogei81123/bcw_codebook), by team bcw0x1bd2 (darkhh, bobogei81123, step5) from National Taiwan University